-The incumbent will take direction from and report to the Food Security Team Leader or his/her designee in FFP/Washington.
-The incumbent's supervisor will set the overall work objectives and the incumbent will consult with the Food Security Team Leader to develop deadlines, projects, and work to be performed.
-The supervisor will evaluate work for technical soundness and effectiveness in advancing the Sendai Framework, FFP's Strategic Plan, and Democracy, Conflict, and Humanitarian Assistance (DCHA) Bureau objectives as enunciated in the annual results reports/resource request submissions.
+The incumbent takes direction from and reports to a Division Chief or his/her designee in FFP/Washington.
+The supervisor provides administrative direction in terms of broadly defined missions or functions.
+The incumbent carries out assignments and consults with the supervisor on policy interpretations.
+The incumbent keeps his/her supervisor informed of progress in the achievement of objectives and of potentially controversial matters related to food assistance programs.
+The supervisor evaluates work for technical soundness and effectiveness in advancing FFP's Strategic Plan, and Democracy, Conflict and Humanitarian Assistance (DCHA) Bureau objectives as enunciated in the annual results reports/resource request submissions.